sodasoba1/NSW-Custom-Game-Icons/docs/usingnxgic.md

 once you've finished transferring you can close ftpd

-!!!Warning "You may need to reboot for icons to refresh"
+!!!Warning "You will need to reboot for icons to refresh"

 ##Recommended transfer method :material-order-bool-descending-variant:
 ---

-I recommend using the ftp method over mtp as i personally find ftp to be faster, especially when you are bulk transferring custom icons, so that's the method I will be outlining in this tutorial.
+I recommend using the ftp method over mtp as i personally find ftp to be a lot faster, especially when you are bulk transferring custom icons, that's the method I have always used.